 While the normal life was suspended under lockdown due to COVID-19 pandemic, this did not limit Lithuania‘s speed in FinTech licensing.
-The Board of the Bank of Lithuania has just issued three new electronic money institution licenses.
-Two of them – UAB Travel Union and UAB BEBAWA – were led by ECOVIS ProventusLaw specialistis though the whole licencing process.
+In last three months the Board of the Bank of Lithuania has issued three new electronic money institution licenses for clients of Ecovis ProventusLaw – UAB Travel Union, UAB BEBAWA and UAB B4B Payments Europe.
+ECOVIS ProventusLaw specialists have led them though the whole licencing process.

-This also corresponds to the information published by the World Bank before a month.
+This also corresponds to the information published by the World Bank recently.
 Their experts stated that FinTech can help in the response to COVID-19 by providing solutions to maintain social distancing, ensure business continuity, strengthen health-care outcomes, and prevent service disruptions.
+Moreover, many UK fintech firms and banks are proactively applying for licenses in EU countries ahead of the deadline.
+That will allow them to continue to operate across all markets even if the U.K. fails to reach a deal with the EU.

 ‘The COVID-19 crisis has revealed Lithuania’s versatility, flexibility and its determination to becoming a regional FinTech hub and capacity to mobilise its resources in the face of the threat, and to devise innovative solutions to world’s challenges’, says attorney at law of ECOVIS ProventusLaw Kęstutis Kvainauskas.